jruales/Reading-List/2018/README.md

 ## Books

 ### Fiction
-* [100% done on 14 May 2017] El curioso incidente del perro a medianoche by Mark Haddon
 * [49% done] Nimona by Noelle Stevenson
 * [4% done] Ready Player One by Ernest Cline {Recommended on Andrej Karpathy's Goodreads reviews}
 * El héroe discreto by Mario Vargas Llosa {Personally recommended by C.S. in early 2016 to enrich my Spanish vocabulary and syntax}